pOH7/www.pohvii.cloud/docs/blog-metadata.md

 - **title**: Falls back to the slug name if not provided
 - **description**: Defaults to empty string
 - **date**: Falls back to current date if not provided
+- **lastModified**: Only included if explicitly provided; used in sitemap generation
 - **author**: Defaults to empty string
 - **category**: Defaults to empty string
 - **tags**: Defaults to empty array